viktor1vasilevski/clean-architecture-webapi/README.md

 2. The enities don't have foreign keys or any common table

 ## Notes
 1. The solution folder Domian, should be named Domain.
-And also the name of the Class Library from that folder should be named CleanArchitectureWebAPI.Domain, not CleanArchitectureWebAPI.Domian.
+And also the name of the Class Library from that folder should be named CleanArchitectureWebAPI.Dom***ai***n, not CleanArchitectureWebAPI.Dom***ia***n.